prabhuignoto/react-float-menu/README.md

 - ⚡ Configurable and smart floating menu for react
 - ⚙️ Comes with a lot of options to customize the  behavior of the menu
+- 💡 Auto detects edges of the screen and places the menu accordingly
 - 🎨 Customize colors with ease
 - 📱 Seamless support for mobile and desktop
 - 💪 Built with Typescript